-If you want to spend some time exploring Bogotá 2 days is the perfect amount!
+Wondering what to do in Bogota?
+Well in my opinion 2 days in Bogota is the perfect amount!
 There is plenty to see and do within the city, as well as some great places you can visit as a day trip.
-To help you make the most of your time her is my guide to help you decide how to spend 2 days in Bogotá.
+To help you make the most of your time here is my guide to help you decide how to spend 2 days in Bogotá.

 If you are an early bird then get up early and head to Monserrate before the crowds.

 It will take around 1 hour to walk up the steps to Monserrate.
 Aim to start at 6 am and you should have reached the top by 7 am.
 Take some time to soak up the view.

 There is a market area just behind the church where you can get a great breakfast for a reasonable price so I suggest eating here.
 You will need to leave by 9 am to make your way back to La Candelaria.

 Did You Get Travel Insurance Yet?